MNSignalProcessing/BarelyML/README.md

 ## Version history

+### 0.3 (2024-04-07)
+- Changed the definition of FileSource to enable vector graphics (SVG)
+- Adds a URLHandler class
+- Adds links and images in tables
+- Various minor improvements

 ### 0.2.1 (2023-10-20)
 - Fixes a bug where AsciiDoc link labels with spaces in them are not recognized
 - Improves BarelyML <--> Markdown conversion